-Beyond Toxics initiated the Friends of Healthy Bees Campaign in 2012 in partnership with local bee keepers.We are excited about the initial results of this collaborative effort!
+Beyond Toxics initiated the Save Oregon’s Bees Campaign in 2012 in partnership with local bee keepers.We are excited about the initial results of this collaborative effort!
 Beyond Toxics and our bee keeping partners, provided information to the City of Eugene about how the use of pesticides are harming our pollinators and presenting risks to children and families in parks.
 Below you can read more about the City’s plan to stop using neonicotinoids and pursue efforts to support pesticide-free parks!

 City tries to find pesticide substitute Beekeepers and environmentalists say the use of one treatment may kill bees